 All Regular Force and Primary Reserve members are responsible for ensuring that they have a Family Care Plan (DAOD 5044-1) in place to accommodate deployments and emergencies.
-Having a Family Care Plan ensures that members have made arrangements for child care in preparation for situations in which they will need to be absent for duty reasons.
+Having a Family Care Plan ensures that members have decided on childcare in preparation for situations in which they will need to be absent for duty reasons.
 When developing your Family Care Plan Declaration it is essential to consider all of the possible scenarios in which you could be absent for duty reasons.
-These could include emergency call-outs, domestic and international operational deployment; training and short-term duty requirements even Daycare Closure.
+These could include emergency callouts, domestic and international operational deployment, training and short-term duty requirements even Daycare Closure.